 Awards include two recent grants from Florida State and Pinellas County respectively.
 Other awards are from Whitney’s Barbara Haskell, Albright-Knox Art Museum and Atlantic Center for the Arts.

 Reingold serves as a mentor and panelist in Creative Pinellas, a county-wide art organization.

-Ms Reingold received a MFA from SUNY-Buffalo and BFA degree from the Cleveland Institute of Art.
-She maintains studios in the greater New York area and St Petersburg FL.
+Reingold has a MFA from SUNY-Buffalo and BFA from Cleveland Institute of Art.
+Her major studio is in St Petersburg with viewing space in New York City.